jaimin-bariya/jaimin-bariya/README.md

 Hey there!
 I'm Jaimin Bariya 👨‍💻 from Gujarat, India, passionate about AI/ML, Python, JavaScript, C++ and my two favorite forms of art: creativity, stargazing, music, running, and movies!

-I enjoy **problem-solving** and **first-principle thinking**.
-I'm driven by purpose and enjoy the challenge of finding solutions.
+I prefer to develop something, rather than just coding.

 ---

 I have a strong background in **Python, Javascript, Django, Flask, and React.js**.
 Me and my team have made projects on **Frontend, Backend, Machine Learning**, and building scalable products from scratch.
-My goal is to make a positive impact through technology.
+I enjoy problem-solving and first-principle thinking with business perspective.
+I'm driven by purpose and enjoy the challenge of finding solutions.

 Feel free to connect with me @jaimin-bariya for anything tech-related or just to say hello!
 Let's shape the future of tech together. 🌟